hamzabinadeel-ba/Peloton-s-Path-to-Recovery/README.md

 - Financial, HR and subscriber metrics extracted from Peloton Annual Reports (FY2022–FY2024).
 Data was cleaned and structured in Excel

 ## Tools
--Tableau for dashboard development and visual analytics
+- Tableau for dashboard development and visual analytics

 - Excel for data preparation and KPI construction